-The concept of twinning European cities is already well known, now Eurosite aims to make the twinning of natural sites just as widespread and talked about.
-We are well placed to do this – twinning is in our DNA.
+Twinning is in our DNA.
 Established in 1989, Eurosite evolved out of the European Natural Sites Twinning Programme, which linked 33 sites across Europe since 1987.
 This programme demonstrated the clear demand for knowledge-exchange on practical nature management and two years later in 1989, the Eurosite network was born.
-To commemorate 30 years of twinning and celebrate our activities in this field, we have proclaimed 2017 as the Eurosite Year of Twinning.

 The twinning partners decide the purpose, content and duration of their joint work.
-To find an appropriate partner, please check the Eurosite Twinning Partner Search Board »
+To find an appropriate partner, please send us an e-mail.

 There are typically two types of twinning.
 The first is the more traditional twinning between organisations or natural sites.
 The focus of these twinnings could, for example, be on the transfer of knowledge from one site to another, or on the exchanges of staff, volunteers and students.